WUMR (FM)

-WUMR (106.1 FM, "Rumba 106.1") is a commercial Spanish contemporary hit radio station that is licensed to serve Philadelphia, Pennsylvania, and is owned by iHeartMedia.
+WUMR (106.1 FM, Rumba 106.1) is a commercial Spanish contemporary hit radio station that is licensed to serve Philadelphia, Pennsylvania, and is owned by iHeartMedia.
 The WUMR studios are located in the neighboring community of Bala Cynwyd, while the station transmitter resides in nearby Wyndmoor.

 In addition to a standard analog transmission, WUMR broadcasts using two HD Radio channels, and is available online via iHeartRadio.

 History

 1959-1982: Easy listening

-The station commenced operations at 5 p.m. on November 11, 1959, with the WQAL call sign, owned by George Voron, whose company provided businesses with "piped-in music".
+The station commenced operations at 5 pm on November 11, 1959, with the WQAL call sign, owned by George Voron, whose company provided businesses with "piped-in music".
 After playing "The Star-Spangled Banner" as performed by Henry Mancini and a message from Dave Custis—in charge of the station's format—the first song was "The Carousel Waltz" by Percy Faith.
 The station employed a beautiful music format playing mostly instrumental versions of popular songs with an occasional vocalist.

 Transamerica Corporation's United Artists subsidiary purchased WQAL in 1970; the call sign was changed to WWSH, and rebranded as "Wish 106."
 The WQAL call sign would be reused by the former WCJW (104.1 FM) in Cleveland, Ohio less than one year later.
 The station was sold again in 1977, to Cox Enterprises.
 Initially, the sound remained easy listening, with more contemporary vocalists added to the playlist by 1980.